Why Can’t I Finish Writing a Story?

-This is because there’s a difference between seeing something that gives you an idea and choosing what your book will be about.
+This is because there’s a difference between an idea and choosing what your book will be about.

 Okay, you saw a girl having an argument with her boyfriend at a dinner table.
 You got an insight and got a great idea to write that story.
 You start.
 Maybe you got it to page ten before running out of the initial spark.